JolineLian/Horse-Racing-Assignment/README.md

 Goals:

-1. betting (Joline and Valerie)
+1. betting system
-     - place bets
+     - win, place or show
-     - account balance
-     - bet based on account balance
+     - boxing and exactors
-     - odds
+     - functional wallet

-3. racing (Elina)
+3. racing simulation
+     - display race information and betting odds
+     - allow users to participate in multiple races
+     - allow users to make bets and simulate races